civboot/fngi/fngi.md

 Let's explain a few details on how the parser/compiler stays extremely minimal:

-- `fn` is an INSTANT function, meaning the compiler executes it instead of compiling it to the heap.
-It compiles the next token/s using the `c_fnInputOutput` function (simply another function to compile inputs), then expects `do` for syntactic surgar, then compiles the next token (note: just _1 token_, not some kind of special-purpose syntax) as the function body.
-This is where `()` come in.
+- `fn` is an SMART function, meaning the compiler executes it instead of compiling it to the heap.
+It compiles the next token/s using the `c_fnInputOutput` function which is called a syntax-fn since it reads tokens and constructs a small abstract syntax tree.
+The `fn` syntax-fn expects the syntax to be structured as follows:
+    `fn [fn-name] [inputs] -> [outputs] do [code]`
 - `(..)` is NOT an expression. `(` is simply an instant function that compiles until it encounters the token `)`.
 In this case, what is between them is the function body.
-- `if` is an instant function (we call instant functions that operate on semi-complex syntax "syntaxers") that compiles the next token to determine the if clause, then it expects `do` for sugar, then the next token determines the body.
-It inserts appropriate `JZL` (jump zero literal) instructions around these.
-It can also handle `elif` and `else` tokens (not described here).
+- `if` is another smart syntax-fn which expects syntax of the form `if [check] do [code]`.
+It can also peek, if the next token is `elif` or `eldo` then it can look like:
+  `if [check] do [code] elif [check] do [code] ... eldo [code]`
-- `.` is a syntaxer that does "variable" compilation.
-It is used for fetching and storing variables of all types (globals, inputs or locals).
+- `.` is another syntax-fn that does "variable" compilation.
+It is used for fetching and storing variables of all types (globals, inputs or locals), as well as references, module lookups, etc.
 - If a token can be interpreted as a number, then it is a number.
-Otherwise it's treated as a function (which might be INSTANT).
+Otherwise it's treated as a function (which might be SMART/INSTANT).

 # Similarities to FORTH
 Like FORTH, fngi allows you to define functions that are either compiled or run instantly (affecting compilation, often called "macros" in other languages).
-Also like FORTH, fngi's functions operate by push/poping from a working stack, while function calls use a call stack to track address changes.
+Also like FORTH, fngi's functions operate by push/poping from a working stack and uses a call stack to track calls/returns.
 In addition, both FORTH and fngi have very low requirements for implementation.
-Fngi is implemented in about 1000 lines of spor assembly, which itself is implemented in about 1000 lines of C. Like FORTH, it does not come with memory management or any other bells or whistles.
-It practically bootstraps itself from nothing.
+Fngi is implemented in about 1000 lines of spor assembly, and spor is implemented in about 1000 lines of C. Like FORTH, fngi/spor do not come with memory management or any other bells or whistles.
+They practically bootstraps themselves from nothing.

 Spore diverges from FORTH in the following ways: